StickBrush/FGQL/README.md

 ## Does FGQL come with frame data?

 As of now, no. The database is completely empty, you're supposed to fill it with the frame data.
-However, I might add scripts with the frame data for some games.
+However, I might add scripts with the frame data for some games in the future.

 ## Is FGQL game-specific?